papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 The technique builds upon bilateral upsampling using the following:

-- **Adaptive Weighting**: The filter's spatial and range parameters are adjusted based on local image variance.
+- **Adaptive Weighting**: The filter's range parameters are adjusted based on local image variance.
 - **Side Window Filtering**: Evaluating multiple shifted windows and selecting the one that best aligns with the target pixel.
 - **Image Pyramids**: Recursive upsampling to reduce computational cost.